mrolla/terraform-provider-circleci/website/docs/index.html.markdown

 The following arguments are supported:

-* `vcs_type` - (Required) The version control system, either "github" or "bitbucket".
 * `api_token` - (Required) A CircleCI API token.
 This can also be set via the `CIRCLECI_TOKEN` environment variable.
+* `vcs_type` - (Optional) The version control system, either `"github"` or `"bitbucket"`.
+Defaults to `"github"`.
+This can also be set via the `CIRCLECI_VCS_TYPE` environment variable.
 * `organization` - (Optional) The organization where resources will be created.
 If unset, an organization must be provided with each resource.
+This can also be set via the `CIRCLECI_ORGANIZATION` environment variable.
+* `url` - (Optional) The URL for the the CircleCI API (v1).
+Defaults to `"https://circleci.com/api/v1.1/"`.
+This value should generally only be set for testing.
+This can also be set via the `CIRCLECI_URL` environment variable.
+* `graphql_url` - (Optional) The URL for the the CircleCI GraphQL API (unstable).
+Defaults to `"https://circleci.com/graphql-unstable"`.
+This value should generally only be set for testing.
+This can also be set via the `CIRCLECI_GRAPHQL_URL` environment variable.